EXPERIENCE WITH TAUCK

 If you are a resident of another country traveling internationally, please contact an embassy or consulate of Canada to determine what vaccinations may be required for you to visit.

 SPECIAL DIETARY REQUESTS

 The restaurants, hotels, caterers and numerous other partners we work with all do their best to accommodate special dietary requests from Tauck guests.
 However, given the diverse nature of those food providers (from small wineries to grand hotels to world-famous restaurants in more than 70 countries worldwide), some of our partners are better able than others to accommodate such requests.
 We therefore cannot guarantee that all dietary requests can be accommodated at every meal.
 Also, please note that where dietary requests can be accommodated, choices will frequently be limited.

-To enjoy this active journey through the mountains of Switzerland you should be in good health and able to walk reasonable distances, often over unpaved and uneven surfaces.
+To enjoy this tour, you should be in good health and able to walk reasonable distances, often over unpaved and uneven surfaces.
 Some of the most memorable sightseeing can only be accomplished on foot.
-Switzerland is home to innumerable historic buildings and sites, many centuries old.
-Therefore, roads, walkways and architecture will present difficulties for some guests with physical limitations.
-You will encounter cobblestone streets, narrow passageways, and some steep and winding staircases.
-For the most part, however, the amount of walking you do at the various sites and towns is at your discretion.
+The amount of walking you do, however, is at your discretion.